 Treat the Cause

 Dopamine itself isn’t addictive, but dopamine dysregulation is a part of addiction.
-The desire to feel better and cope with trauma, memories of adverse childhood experiences, and negative emotions can often lead people to engage in behaviors or consume substances that help release more dopamine in the brain.
-They want to feel better.
+The desire to feel better and cope with trauma, memories of adverse childhood experiences, and negative emotions can often lead you to engage in behaviors or consume substances that help release more dopamine in the brain.
+You want to feel better.

-Treating the root cause of what leads people to seek dopamine surges is the key to recovery.
+Treating the root cause of what leads you to seek dopamine surges is the key to recovery.
 Begin Again Institute takes a trauma-informed approach to treat sex addiction.
-We offer multiple programs and therapies to help you in your healing journey.
+We offer multiple programs and therapies to help you in your healing journey, including our 14-Day Men’s Intensive to help men uncover the root cause and heal from sex addiction.

 Contact us for more information about how Begin Again Institute can help you.